rubyonjets/jets-docs/_docs/events/sns.md

 Here is an example connecting an existing SNS topic to a Lambda function in a [Job]({% link _docs/jobs.md %})

+Generate code.

+    jets generate job messenger --type sns --name deliver

+It looks something like this.

 app/jobs/messenger_job.rb

 ```ruby